thxmike/libraries/ldap-authn-client/README.md

 ### Public

 - ctor(ldap_uri, search_dn, service_account_dn, password, cache_threshold)  - Initializes a new instance of an ldap client
-  - ldap_uri - required - must be in uri format. example. - ldaps://us.corp:636
+  - ldap_uri - required - must be in uri format. example. - ldaps://<domain>:636
   - search_dn - required - The starting search dn location for your user base.
 This must be in ldap dn format - example - dc=us,dc=corp
-  - service_account_dn - Since us.corp's active directory requires an account this is the service account in ldap dn format to search the ldap system for user dn's.
+  - service_account_dn - Since active directory requires an account this is the service account in ldap dn format to search the ldap system for user dn's.
 This is required to authenticate a user.. example - CN=svc_ldap_search,OU=Non-Interactive Service Accounts,OU=Application and Service Accounts,DC=us,DC=corp
   - password - The password associated to the service account
   - cache_threshold - Since LDAP lookups are slow, this module has a temporary cache to store LDAP user dn's.
 This way when concucurrent requests after the initial login is complete, the lookup of the user will be in this temporary cache
   - Returns error or nothing.